loui674/loui674/README.md

 - I'm loui, welcome to my cave! <em>(or profile)</em>

 - Also currently studying Information Systems, at Pontifícia Universidade Católica (PUC).
-Also learning to program in C#, HTML and CSS
+Also learning how to program in C#, HTML and CSS

 <div align="center">
   <a href="https://github.com/loui674">